Prasanna30/BasicJavaWeek-1/README.md

 11. Write a program to print year from 1 to 4000 except leap years  using Continue statement.

 12.By using do while loop, write Java program to prompt the user to choose the correct answer from a list of answer choices of a question.
+''''
+What is the command keyword to exit a loop in Java? a.quit b.continue c.break d.exit
+Enter your choice:b
+Incorrect!
+Again? press y to continue:y
+Enter your choice:c
+Congratulation!
+Again? press y to continue:y
+Enter your choice:a
+Incorrect!
+Again? press y to continue:d
+'''''
 13.Write a program to remove White Spaces from string in Java?
 ”Enter input string to be cleaned from white spaces...!”
 INPUT :OneSpace TwoSpaces  ThreeSpaces   FourSpaces    Tab        End